AdamClarkStandke/GAN_Models/README.md

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/labels%20of%20colors.png "classes")

-After reading and implementing the tensorflow tutorial on [CycleGan](https://www.tensorflow.org/tutorials/generative/cyclegan) I decided to continue by implementing CycleGAN with a ResNet backbone.
-This was done after reading How to Implement CycleGAN Models From Scratch With Keras by [Jason Brownlee](https://machinelearningmastery.com/how-to-develop-cyclegan-models-from-scratch-with-keras/).
-I basically followed his implementation except for the image buffer portion, which was taken from  Xiaowei-hu which can be found here: [CycleGAN](https://github.com/xiaowei-hu/CycleGAN-tensorflow).
-At first I wanted to follow [^7] and traind for 200 epochs, however, I did not realize how intensive the model is with respect to training, lol.
-Instead I trained the model for 50 epochs using Adam as the optimizer with a learning rate of 0.0002 and 0.5 for the first moment of the exponential decay rate.
+**CyleGAN Model**:
-The following five test images were generated for this training portion:
+After reading and implementing the tensorflow tutorial on [CycleGan](https://www.tensorflow.org/tutorials/generative/cyclegan) I decided implement CycleGAN with a ResNet backbone as was done in [^7].
+The implementation basically follows the Jason Brownlee's implementation in his article: How to Implement CycleGAN Models From Scratch With Keras [Jason Brownlee](https://machinelearningmastery.com/how-to-develop-cyclegan-models-from-scratch-with-keras/).The image buffer portion, which was taken from  Xiaowei-hu which can be found here: [CycleGAN](https://github.com/xiaowei-hu/CycleGAN-tensorflow) (I could of used Jason's image buffer implementation, but I was working with eagertensors at the time, rather than numpy arrays, and I am lazy lol).
+At first I wanted to follow [^7] and train for 200 epochs, however, I did not realize how intensive the training would be for this model.
+So,instead I trained the model for 50 epochs using Adam as the optimizer with a learning rate of 0.0002 and 0.5 for the first moment of the exponential rate decay.
+The following five test images were generated for this portion of the training:

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/first_50_epochs.png "seg one")
 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/first_50_epochs(2).png "seg two")